- Realizing Dreams

 In Vitro Fertilization (IVF)

-Indications for IVF include but not limited to, severe male infertility and female infertility related to tubal factor, endometriosis, anovulation, failure to achieve a pregnancy with ovulation induction in unexplained infertility cases if initial treatment fails.
-Some important predictors of “success” which means “live birth” after IVF procedures are female age, ovarian reserve, condition of the uterine cavity, severity of male factor and male age, the presence of tubal disease leading distally obstructed and dilated tubes, and prior IVF attempt outcomes.
+IVF may be needed because of severe male infertility and female infertility related to tubal factor, endometriosis, anovulation, failure to achieve a pregnancy with ovulation induction in unexplained infertility cases if initial treatment fails.
+Some important predictors of the IVF process is female age, ovarian reserve, condition of the uterine cavity, severity of male issues and male age, the presence of tubal disease and prior IVF attempt outcomes.

 Currently available Assisted Reproductive Technology Procedures

-- In vitro fertilization (IVF): General concept of IVF includes controlled ovarian stimulation to obtain multiple eggs from the ovaries, and combining those eggs with sperm in a culture dish.
+- In vitro fertilization (IVF): In vitro fertilization (IVF): General concept of IVF includes controlled ovarian stimulation to obtain multiple eggs from the ovaries, and combining those eggs with sperm in a culture dish.

 - Intracytoplasmic sperm injection (ICSI): This procedure is used to assist fertilization in cases of limited sperm numbers, motility or normal shape.
 In simple terms, instead of culturing sperm cells in proximity to the egg, a normal appearing sperm is injected into a single egg under the microscope by using an operating microscope and a micro pipette.
 It is also utilized in cases of prior low or abnormal fertilization in IVF, frozen oocytes or if preimplantation genetic diagnosis is planned.